 And here are a few tips for discouraged people who have been unemployed for too long…

-Tips on What to Do When Nobody Will Hire You
+What to Do When Nobody Will Hire You

 “It will be 10 years before our economy starts to build,” says S. “What employers haven’t told you is that most of the jobs we are applying for are either already taken (temporary employee sitting in that position); or they don’t exist and they need more resumes.”